-On Mac OS X, locate the installerbuilder.sh within the installation package directory.
+On macOS, locate the installerbuilder.sh within the installation package directory.
 For example:

-When installing MySQL Enterprise Monitor Agent, the same basic process can be followed using the MySQL Enterprise Monitor Agent installer and the corresponding agent options.
+When installing MySQL Enterprise Monitor Agent, the same basic process can be followed using MySQL Enterprise Monitor Agent installer and the corresponding agent options.

-As a minimum for the MySQL Enterprise Monitor Agent installation, specify the mode (if not specified at the command line), mysqluser, installdir, mysqlpassword, and agentpassword options.
+As a minimum for MySQL Enterprise Monitor Agent installation, specify the mode (if not specified at the command line), mysqluser, installdir, mysqlpassword, and agentpassword options.
 Create a file containing these values and use it with the optionfile option for unattended agent installation.

-8.1.2 MySQL Enterprise Service Manager Options
+9.1.2 MySQL Enterprise Service Manager Options

 The following options let you customize the installation process for MySQL Enterprise Service Manager.
-The MySQL Enterprise Service Manager supports using a bundled MySQL server, or a separate MySQL server provided by the user.
+MySQL Enterprise Service Manager supports using a bundled MySQL server, or a separate MySQL server provided by the user.
 To use your own MySQL server, the server must be installed and running before installation.
-For more information, see Section 3.2.3, "MySQL Enterprise Monitor Repository".
+For more information, see Section 4.2.4, "MySQL Enterprise Monitor Repository".